 Adventist Recovery Ministries believes that our churches need to promote healing both individually and corporately.
 Our churches can only be as healthy as the members who comprise them.
 If one of us is hurting, all of us hurt (1 Corinthians 12:26).
-Therefore, Adventist Recovery Ministries will educate church leadership around topics such as prevention of addictions among all age groups, emotional healing, healthy relationships, the process of forgiveness, as well as recovery using the 12 steps program entitled Journey to Wholeness.
+Therefore, Adventist Recovery Ministries will educate church leadership around topics such as emotional healing, healthy relationships, and the process of forgiveness as well as the 12 Steps program Journey to Wholeness.